giovannicoppola/alfred-forum/README.md

 ## 21. Pass arguments to equation
-In response to this [thread](https://www.alfredforum.com/topic/20050-outputnotifify-from-python-script-result/) (March 2023)
+In response to this Alfred Forum [thread](https://www.alfredforum.com/topic/20050-outputnotifify-from-python-script-result/) (March 2023)

 _I am trying to run a simple python script to out the result of an equation (e.g.  'mult 2 3') and I want to see the result._